 Structured data, for example, is the data a company obtains from its users via internal data acquisition methods such as marketing automation tools.
 More importantly, it follows the usual row-column database and is suited to the company’s exact needs.

 Unstructured data, on the other hand, need not follow any such formatting.
-It is obtained via third parties such as Google trends, census bureaus, world health bureaus, and so on.
+It is obtained via third parties such as Google Trends, census bureaus, world health bureaus, and so on.
 Structured data is easier to work with as it’s already tailored to the company’s needs.
 However, unstructured data can provide a significantly larger data volume.

 There are many other data types to consider as well.
-For example, meta data, big data, real-time data, and machine data.
+For example, metadata, big data, real-time data, and machine data.

 3. Clean the data

 The third step, data cleaning, ensures that error-free data is used for the data analysis.
-This step includes procedures such as formatting data correctly and consistently, removing any duplicate or anomalous entries, dealing with missing data, fixing cross-set data errors.
+This step includes procedures such as formatting data correctly and consistently, removing any duplicate or anomalous entries, dealing with missing data, and fixing cross-set data errors.

-Performing these tasks manually is tedious and hence, various tools exist to smoothen the data cleaning process.
+Performing these tasks manually is tedious and hence, various tools exist to smoothen the data-cleaning process.
 These include open-source data tools such as OpenRefine, desktop applications like Trifacta Wrangler, cloud-based software as a service (SaaS) like TIBCO Clarity, and other data management tools such as IBM Infosphere quality stage especially used for big data.

 4. Perform data analysis